1 Year Out: A divided nation lurches toward 2020 election

 The political divisions today reflect societal and economic schisms between more rural, largely white communities where the economy depends on industries being depleted by outsourcing and automation, and more urban, racially diverse areas dominated by a service economy and where technology booms are increasing wealth.

 Many of those divisions existed before Trump, but his presidency has exacerbated them.
-Trump has panned his political opponents as “human scum,” while Democrats view his vision for America’s future as anathema to the country’s founding values.
+Trump has panned his political opponents as “human scum,” while Democrats view his vision for America’s future as anathema to the nation’s founding values.

 Indeed, no president in the history of public opinion polling has faced such deep and consistent partisan polarization.